ssshingetsu/wuwa-input-history/README.md

-# sf6-input-history
+# WW-input-history
-sf6 styled input history browser source to use with OBS or other recording software
+WuWa styled input history browser source to use with OBS or other recording software

 ## Disclaimer
 **follow the following instructions** or else I won't promise this'll work